-2 The technologies and institutions of IP addressing
+3 The technologies and institutions of IP addressing

-2.1 The institutions of IP addressing
+3.1 The institutions of IP addressing

 Evaluating feasible rules for IPv4 markets requires understanding responsible institutions.
-We summarize the most important facts here; Edelman (2009) offers more details.
+We summarize the most important facts here.
+Edelman (2009) offers greater detail.

 Like most of the Internet's infrastructure, the IP addressing system is largely private.
 IP communication systems were initially developed pursuant to US government contract, but private parties have always administered address assignments.
 Under current allocation procedures, the Internet Assigned Numbers Authority (IANA), a California non-profit, assigns addresses to five regional internet registries (RIRs), which in turn assign addresses to ISPs and large networks.
 (In some regions, RIRs first assign addresses to country-specific internet registries, which in turn assign addresses to ISPs and networks.)
-Large networks tend to get their addresses directly from RIRs, while smaller networks and residential end-users get addresses from ISPs.
+Large networks tend to get their addresses directly from RIRs, while smaller networks and residential end-users obtain addresses from ISPs (often on a temporary basis).

-Because RIRs are private, they have little ability to penalize networks that flout their rules.
+Because RIRs are private organizations, they have little ability to penalize networks that flout their rules.
 Indeed, networks seem to value the limited powers of their RIRs, treating this as a philosophical matter (analogous to "limited government").
 That said, RIRs do have some important powers.
-Notably, most ISPs check an RIRs records before accepting a new customer purporting to use a given block of IP addresses.
-Through "WHOIS" listings, RIRs report the network authorized to use a given block of IP addresses.
-Historically, WHOIS has been sufficiently desirable-and RIR rules sufficiently unobjectionable and wellregarded-that networks have been willing to comply with RIR rules in order to obtain official address assignments, WHOIS listings, and associated benefits.
+Notably, most ISPs check an RIR's records before accepting a new customer purporting to use a given block of IP addresses.
+In particular, each RIR provides "WHOIS" listings which report the network authorized to use a given block of IP addresses, including the network's name, mailing address, administrative and technical contacts, and email and telephone contact information.
+If a network sought to use a given block of addresses, but the network did not match the details listed in WHOIS for those addresses, most ISPs would not allow the customer to proceed.
+Historically, networks have found accurate WHOIS data sufficiently desirable-and RIR rules sufficiently unobjectionable-that networks have been willing to comply with RIR rules in order to obtain official address assignments, WHOIS listings, and associated benefits.